Boeing 307 Stratoliner: TWA ICD Wartime operations

 The exiled (but not yet deposed) King Peter II of Yugoslavia was flown in July 1942 from London to Washington to meet with North American leaders, with the air–fuel mixture so lean that numerous stops could be skipped, and when the craft arrived in Washington it had been airborne for 21 hours 16 minutes through the trip.

 Boeing C-75 ICD primary wartime transatlantic routes after July 1942, when the airfield at Ascension Island shortened the South Atlantic crossing.
 Bluie Two and Eight were added in 1942 as diversionary airfields in case excessive headwinds were encountered in the North Atlantic.
 When conditions allowed it, usually on summer eastbound crossings, direct flights were sometimes made between Gander and Prestwick.

 On July 10, 1942, Ascension Island's airfield opened in the South Atlantic, shortening the hazardous transatlantic leg enough that smaller aircraft could make the crossing, and the ICD C-75s would routinely lead flights of USAAF twin-engined aircraft, such as Douglas A-20s, across.

 In November 1943, a C-75 carried Soong Mei-Ling, wife of the Chinese Nationalist warlord Chiang Kai-Shek, from Chungking to Washington to receive medical care and to negotiate military aid for China.

 Two main routes were flown, between Washington, D.C., and Cairo across the South Atlantic, and between New York and Prestwick, Scotland, across the North Atlantic.
 They often flew non-stop the 3415 km between Gander, Newfoundland and Prestwick, Scotland in the north, and the 4100 km between Natal, Brazil, and Accra, Ghana, in the south.
 After July 1942 a refueling stop at Ascension Island was added in the South Atlantic.
 In the north, stops in Iceland or Greenland were often necessary when flying west against unusually strong prevailing winds.
-As Douglas C-54 Skymasters took over the Gander–Prestwick route, the C-75s operated between Marrakech and Prestwick over the Atlantic.
+As Douglas C-54 Skymasters took over the Gander–Prestwick route, the C-75s operated between Marrakesh and Prestwick over the Atlantic.